Hüsamettin Cindoruk: Political career

 After the restoration of the civilian rule, he joined the Justice Party and two military coups later, after the 1980 military coup in Turkey, he became in 1985 the Secretary General of the True Path Party, a continuation of the Justice Party in the forced absence from politics of its leader Süleyman Demirel.

-He handed over the party leadership to Demirel after his return to politics and with the Democratic Party's election victory in 1991, became the 17th Speaker of the Parliament between 1991 and 1995.
+Cindoruk handed over the party leadership to Demirel after his return to politics.
+With the Democratic Party's election victory in 1991, he became the 17th speaker of the Parliament between 1991 and 1995.
 As such he had a strong impact when the Parliament voted to lift the immunity of the several pro-Kurdish parliamentarians of the People's Labor Party (HEP).
 He defended the MPs freedom of speech and was offended by the wording of the prosecutor who argued militants of the out-lawed Kurdistan Workers' Party had taken refuge in the parliaments building.
-Cindoruk therefor refused to send the petition to lift the immunity to the parliaments Justice and Constitutional Commission and only his deputy Yılmaz Hocaoğlu sent it on in May 1992.
+Cindoruk therefore refused to send the petition to lift the immunity to the parliaments Justice and Constitutional Commission, and only his deputy Yılmaz Hocaoğlu sent it on in May 1992.
 In 1994, the immunity of seven MPs instead of the twenty-two the prosecutor demanded, were lifted.
 After Süleyman Demirel's election to the Presidency of the Republic vacated by Turgut Özal's death in 1993, he could have become the Prime Minister if he had not opted for a time to remain in his seat, thus opening the way for Tansu Çiller.
 When he eventually pushed his candidacy forward, Tansu Çiller had gained sufficient momentum within the party.
-He resigned from the Speaker's position in early 1995 and launched his own political movement around Party for a Democratic Turkey (DTP), (Note: Not to be confused with the Democratic Society Party bearing the same initials.) but it did not register successful results in the general elections of 1996.
+He resigned from the speaker's position in early 1995 and launched his own political movement around Party for a Democratic Turkey (DTP), (Note: Not to be confused with the Democratic Society Party bearing the same initials.) but it did not register successful results in the general elections of 1996.
 Nevertheless, Cindoruk and his party took part in the government formed by Mesut Yılmaz during that electoral term and after bad results also in the elections of 1999, he quit the chairmanship of the party and left active politics.
 After years at 2009 he became the leader of Democrat Party and after several months he united Democratic Party and Motherland Party.

-Personal life
+Personal life and death

-Hüsamettin Cindoruk is married and has three children.
+Cindoruk was married and had three children.

+He died on 11 April 2026, at the age of 92.
+On 13 April 2026, he was interred at Zincirlikuyu Cemetery.